LEF (journal): The Lenin issue

 Shklovsky's original interest in analyzing Lenin may have been prompted by the ongoing polemic between the Formalists and more orthodox Marxist critics, like Leon Trotsky.
 The overall effect of LEF's Lenin issue is that Lenin is presented as deeply pragmatic, more interested in the day-to-day questions of maintaining Bolshevik power than in any larger ideal.
 Moreover, by presenting Lenin as an ironic, flexible thinker, the Formalists subtly appropriated the Soviet leader for themselves.
-For as Ilya Kalinin writes, “their engagement with the figure of Lenin, which was only beginning to be canonized but already possessed an exceedingly powerful symbolic significance and social charge, for the sake of providing themselves with additional, political legitimation for their conceptions about the nature of poetic language, led to far-reaching theoretical consequences.”
+For as Ilya Kalinin writes, "their engagement with the figure of Lenin, which was only beginning to be canonized but already possessed an exceedingly powerful symbolic significance and social charge, for the sake of providing themselves with additional, political legitimation for their conceptions about the nature of poetic language, led to far-reaching theoretical consequences."

 Reactions to LEF's interpretation of Lenin have varied.
 Within the Soviet Union, it was received positively by the Futurist poet Aleksei Kruchenykh, who went on to write and publish his own analysis of Lenin's language in the following year, heavily citing the LEF critics in his work.
-The emigre poet Vladislav Khodasevich, conversely, stridently criticized the issue, claiming that it proved Shklovsky and his compatriots to be sycophants for the Communist government.
-However, although he found the critics’ language to be evasive, he admitted that their theoretical observations were justified.
-The issue has received relatively little mention in the West: Victor Erlich refers to Lenin's rhetoric as an “essentially bleak” topic that did not merit the attention lavished upon it.
+The emigre poet Vladislav Khodasevich, conversely, stridently criticized the issue, claiming that it proved Shklovsky and his compatriots to be sycophants to the Communist government.
+However, although he found the critics' language to be evasive, he admitted that their theoretical observations were justified.
+The issue has received relatively little mention in the West: Victor Erlich refers to Lenin's rhetoric as an "essentially bleak" topic that did not merit the attention lavished upon it.
 More recently, Boris Groys mentioned the issue in his book The Total Art of Stalinism, claiming that it served as an example of how the Soviet avant-garde inadvertently helped canonize Lenin after his death.
 He does not, however, discuss the actual content of the articles.